darispaine0/Neural-Network-Modeling-of-Simple-BEAVRS-Reactor/README.md

 3. Generate data in batches and save to a "batch folder" using the ExampleDataGenerator.py.
 You will have to change the batch folder directory to exist within the training_data folder
 4. Once all the data is generated in batches, the consolidate_training.py will create final .npy files with consolidated data from all the batches (this is nice if certain batches become corrupt)
 5. Now run the FM_cleaner.py, this will remove all zeros and store the masks within training_data (Note: you will also have to change the assignment of "data_dir" to the training_data folder within your system)
+6. Run remove_fuel_zeros.py to clean the temperature data as well.
-6. With a cleaned dataset and a stored mask, run the nn1HiddenInterpolClean.py script.
+7. With a cleaned dataset and a stored mask, run the nn1HiddenInterpolClean.py script.
 You will also have to change the directories within this file to match wherever your data is stored.
 I would suggest keeping all data in a single "training_data"